core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The following response codes are defined for this interface:

 Success:
-: 2.04 "Changed" or 204 "No Content".
+: 2.04 "Changed".

 Failure:
-: 4.00 "Bad Request" or 400 "Bad Request".
+: 4.00 "Bad Request".
 Malformed request.

 Failure:
-: 5.03 "Service Unavailable" or 503 "Service Unavailable".
+: 5.03 "Service Unavailable".
 Service could not perform the operation.

 HTTP support:
-: YES
+: NO

 Interaction:
 : RD -> EP